-Oswego Hospital's maternity center offers several classes to help new parents prepare for the birth of their child.
-Details about our childbirth and breastfeeding classes are below.
+Oswego Hospital's Maternity Center offers several classes to help new parents prepare for the birth of their child.
+Give us a call at 315.349.5572 to register.

 However, for those women who find that these measures don't reduce their pain, there are several medication options available.

 Through a small tube, or epidural catheter, an anesthetic is delivered through injection.
-This enables the pain control effect to last as long as the catheter is in place.
+This enables the pain control effect to last while the catheter is in place.
 An epidural numbs the body below the injection site, allowing a woman to remain both comfortable and alert during contractions.
-An epidural is typically given in the early stages of labor because it takes about 20 minutes to take effect once administered.
+An epidural is typically given in the early stages of labor because it takes about 20 minutes to take effect.

 This type of pain control is most effective for a woman who is having a prolonged labor pattern or who finds herself not coping well with the pain in the early stages of labor.

 Administered similarly to an epidural, a spinal delivers pain medication directly into the spinal fluid for fast pain relief.
 This medication is usually given to women who are closer to delivery or are nearly fully dilated because it acts faster than an epidural.
-Women who have previously given birth may choose this option because their labor tends to be shorter than 1st-time moms.
+Women who have previously given birth may choose this option because their labor tends to be shorter than that of first-time moms.

 These injections, which contain narcotics, may alleviate but not eliminate the pain during labor.
 The relief from this pain management option varies, but it is known to take the edge off and make labor more tolerable.